srinivasboga7/LSDI_GW/README.md

 ![arch1](https://user-images.githubusercontent.com/45848292/118356872-e2cff980-b594-11eb-9054-2edfa529feb8.gif)

 ## TestBed Setup

 You can use Docker containers to run multiple nodes and setup a testbed.
-A sample DockerFile is provided in the repo to help you get started. setup bash scripts so that the whole process of running nodes can be automated.
-Always remember to run the discovery node first before running any node.
+A sample DockerFile is provided in the repo to help you get started.
+Use bash scripts so that the whole process of running nodes can be automated.

+### Steps of setting up a testbed
+- Run a discovery node on a network that can be accessible by other nodes.
+- The address of discovery node should be provided in bootstrapNodes.txt file in storage and gateway nodes.
+- Run atleast one storage node before running any gateway nodes.
+- Now you can run any node arbitrarily to join the network of existing nodes.

 ## Future Development